- 1 Vietnamese Food Basics:

 Cháo Lòng Heo: with pork offal

-Cháo Bầu Dục: contains sliced pig’s kidneys.
+and Cháo Bầu Dục: contains sliced pig’s kidneys.

-While we at Hidden have become familiar with the most popular Vietnamese dishes, we are still constantly discovering new ones, as well as regional variations of our favourites.
+While we at Hidden have become familiar with the most popular Vietnamese street food dishes, we are still constantly discovering new ones, as well as regional variations of our favourites.
 Of all the times we’ve tried tasting random dishes, it’s never really been terrible.
 Now and then, it can be a bit sub-optimal.
 Sometimes, it can be an eye-opening experience.
 Mostly, it’s nothing short of fantastic.

 We recommend that after reading our guide, as long as you keep an open mind and have a sense of humour about the outcome, trying new food is never a waste of time.
-You, too, will find your favourites and be swept away by not only Vietnam’s beauty but its delicious food as well.
+You, too, can find your favourites and be swept away by not only Vietnam’s beauty but its delicious street food as well.